gevtushenko/cccl/docs/cub/developer_overview.rst

 Warp-level functionality is provided by types (classes) to provide encapsulation and enable partial template specialization.

-For example, :cpp:struct:`WarpReduce` is a class template:
+For example, :cpp:struct:`cub::WarpReduce` is a class template:

 .. code-block:: c++